shivani-1521/BDAproject/README.md

 5. Run stock price API Kafka producer in another terminal as ```bash startProducerStocks.sh```
 6. Run news API Kafka producer in another terminal as ```bash startProducerNews.sh```
 7. Run Kafka consumer in another terminal as ```bash startConsumer.sh```
-8. Start Flask server as ```bash startFlaskServer.sh```. **Open the external IP address** as mentioned as soon as the Flask server starts.
+8. Start Flask server as ```bash startFlaskServer.sh```. **Open the external IP address** mentioned as soon as the Flask server starts.
 (Current value is http://34.125.95.198:5000/).
 The internal localhost IP address cannot be used in this case.